hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/devapps/how-to-customize-print-settings.md

     Object printerExtensionContext;
     PrintHelperClass printHelper;

-    // The features in this sample were chosen because they&#39;re available on a wide range of printer drivers. private string[] features = { "PageOrientation", "PageOutputColor", "PageMediaSize", "PageMediaType" };
+    // The features in this sample were chosen because they're available on a wide range of printer drivers. private string[] features = { "PageOrientation", "PageOutputColor", "PageMediaSize", "PageMediaType" };
     private string[] selections = { null, null, null, null };